Shortcut for marketing teams

 It's worth noting that most marketing work happens outside of the typical Iteration structure that Product and Engineering works within.
 This is why the Marketing team uses Epics quite a bit.

-For example, Rudan and our team used the aforementioned formula to manage the relaunch of our Referral Program.
+For example, Rudan and our team used the aforementioned formula to manage the relaunch of our .
 The team created an Epic to manage all the work involved in building out the program.
 Having everything in one Epic made it easy to align marketing, design, and engineering on the goals and various tasks and work asynchronously.

 Managing content creation